awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

 # Walkthrough: Run the EC2Rescue tool on unreachable instances<a name="automation-ec2rescue"></a>

-EC2Rescue can help you diagnose and troubleshoot problems on Amazon EC2 Linux and Windows Server instances\.
+EC2Rescue can help you diagnose and troubleshoot problems on EC2 instances for Linux and Windows Server\.
 You can run the tool manually, as described in [Using EC2Rescue for Linux Server](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Linux-Server-EC2Rescue.html) and [Using EC2Rescue for Windows Server](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Windows-Server-EC2Rescue.html)\.
 Or, you can run the tool automatically by using Systems Manager Automation and the **AWSSupport\-ExecuteEC2Rescue** document\.
 The **AWSSupport\-ExecuteEC2Rescue** document is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to use EC2Rescue\.

 You can use the **AWSSupport\-ExecuteEC2Rescue** document to troubleshoot and potentially remediate different types of operating system \(OS\) issues\.
 See the following topics for a complete list: